schmitzzr/TriviaMaze/README.md

 # TriviaMaze
-The repository for the Trivia Maze project.
+The repository for the Trivia Maze Project.